 The TAP Ear health screen is a simple process to find out if a child or adult has an ear problem and/or difficulty hearing.

-The TAP Ear health screen helps identify whether a person may benefit from:
+It helps identify whether a person may benefit from:

 - Dry mopping or ear washout

 - A hearing test

 - Referral to an ear and hearing professional

 - Referral for other assistive products.